This document covers the common release procedures used by the Maven team to perform releases.

 Once the release is deemed fit for public consumption it can be transfered to a production repository where it will be available to all users.

 As above, deploy the web site if appropriate and update the project site for the new release.
+See Publishing versioned component reference documentation.
+Note that not all projects follow these conventions exactly.

 In the relevant project, go to Administration, then Versions.
 Mark the Y.Z version as 'released'.
 Create version Y.Z+1, if that hasn't already been done.
 You may also archive any deprecated releases (milestones or alphas) at this time.